nus-cs2103-AY2324S1/ip/docs/README.md

 Ensure that you are downloading the latest version of `Java 11` from the websites which contain the `JavaFX` library prepackaged in it.

+{% warning %}

-{% include warning.html content="If you decide not to use the above <pre>Java 11</pre> JDKs for
-any reason, ensure that the JDK you decide to use is at least <pre>Java 11</pre> and you install the relevant <pre>JavaFX</pre> library along with the installation of the JDK!" %}
+**Warning:** If you decide not to use the above `Java 11` JDKs for any reason, ensure that the JDK you decide to use is at least `Java 11` and you install the relevant `JavaFX` library along with the installation of the JDK!

+{% endwarning %}

 Next, head to [this website](https://github.com/asdfghjkxd/ip/releases) and download the latest JAR file attached in the latest release of `Juke`.

 ### Running `Juke`

 Open up your device's terminal or command prompt.
 Navigate to the location where the JAR file is downloaded into using the `cd` command.
 Click [here](https://www.educative.io/answers/what-is-cd-in-linux) to learn more about the `cd` command.

 Finally, run the command `java -jar juke.jar` to start `Juke`!